NageswaraRao4981/A-Student-Phonebook/README.rst

 | And need to remove the contact info from my phone book,
 | When I choose Option 3,
 | Then the contact will be deleted,
-| And I get a statement saying my contact has been deleted.
+| And I will get a statement saying my contact has been deleted.

 Scenario 3: Displaying all contacts
 -----------------------------------